lsst-dm/dmtn-056/design.rst

 In addition to a name, a DatasetType includes:

- - a template string that can be used to construct a :ref:`Path`;
+ - a template string that can be used to construct a :ref:`Path` (may be overridden);
  - a tuple of :ref:`DataUnit <DataUnit>` types that define the structure of :ref:`DatasetRefs <DatasetRef>`;
  - a :ref:`DatasetMetatype` that determines how :ref:`Datasets <Dataset>` are stored and composed.